ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 function name() => ();
 ```

-Once you add the above function, the VS Code extension will display a CodeLens called `Design` on top of the function.
-Click the **Design** CodeLens to go to the Data Mapper view.
+Once you add the above function, the VS Code extension will display a CodeLens called `Visualize` on top of the function.
+Click the **Visualize** CodeLens to go to the Data Mapper view.

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/datamapper/open-via-code-lens.gif" class="cInlineImage-full"/>

 ### Open with the Diagram View

-Open the file in the Diagram View and click the `+` icon on the page.
-Then, click **Data Mapper** in the **Add Constructs** pane.
+Open the file in the Diagram View and click `+ Component` button.
+Then, select the desired file and click **Data Mapper** in the **Add Constructs** pane.

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/datamapper/open-via-diagram.gif" class="cInlineImage-full"/>